 The traditional territory of the Takla First Nation is located in North Central British Columbia and totals approximately 27,250 square kilometers.
 The territory is a rich environment of lakes, rivers, forests, and mountains, bordered on the west by the Skeena Mountains and on the east by the Rocky Mountains.

 Takla Nation is an amalgamation of the North Takla Band and the Fort Connelly Band, a union which occurred in 1959.
 Our traditional lands are the geographic area occupied by our ancestors for community, social, economic, and spiritual purposes.
 Carrier and Sekani place names exist for every physical feature and place that we occupy.
-Each name reflects the significance of the feature or site and today provides us with historical information to the rich history and extensive knowledge of our land and our resources.
+Each name reflects the significance of the feature or site and today provides us with historical information about the rich history and extensive knowledge of our land and resources.

 DUTIES AND RESPONSIBILITIES: